jaylac2000/Apollo-Network/Discord Bots/Bots/ScepterNetwork Bot/README.md

 - -shop > how to get a specific shop link
 - -suggest > how to make a specific suggestion
 - -suggestion > make a general suggestion
+- -language > what language is this bot written in

 Ticket Commands: